Asian & Asian American Studies New Home

 FACULTY

-Our faculty are committed teachers and scholars who represent a range of disciplines, including Art and Art History, Economics, English, Global Studies, History, and Political Science.
-They’ve researched topics like religion in the People’s Republic of China, caste in contemporary India, and 19th century Japanese samurai.
-They’ve published in major journals, written scholarly books, and have even produced works of art and literature.
-They hold degrees from institutions like Brown, Columbia, Harvard, and UC Berkeley.
+Our faculty are committed teachers and scholars who represent a range of disciplines, including Studio Art and Art History, Economics, English, Global Studies, History, Political Science, and Women’s and Gender Studies.
+They research an array of topics: art in imperial China, caste in contemporary India, 19th century Japanese samurai, and female health workers in Pakistan.
+They publish articles in major journals, write scholarly books, and produce works of art and literature.
+Our faculty hold degrees from institutions such as Brown, Columbia, Harvard, and UC Berkeley.